tourkaman/PDC-support-web/documents/running/managing_files/storing_data.rst

 as that can have a huge impact on the run time of your jobs.
 Here, you will find a quick guide to storing data, ideal if you have just started to use PDC resources.

-.. rubric:: What are AFS and Klemming?
+.. rubric:: What are AFS and Lustre?

 The **Andrew File System (AFS)** is a *distributed* file system which uses a set of trusted servers to present a homogeneous, location-transparent file name space to all the client workstations.
-The **Klemming** system is based on Lustre - a *parallel* file system optimized for handling data from many clients at the same time.
+The **Lustre** system is a *parallel* file system optimized for handling data from many clients at the same time.

 .. rubric:: Why is there more than one file system?

-The AFS and Klemming file systems offer different and often complementary functionality.
+The AFS and Lustre file systems offer different and often complementary functionality.
 AFS allows a huge number of computers all over the world to share files between each other.
 Users can define custom groups and control access-rights effortlessly, suitable for project groups.
 But, AFS has a small storage volume and slow access speed, making it unsuitable for directly access with computational processes.
-On the contrary, Klemming is accessible only to PDC systems, but provides large storage and, is highly optimized for fast access with computational processes.
+On the contrary, Lustre is accessible only to PDC systems, but provides large storage and, is highly optimized for fast access with computational processes.

 .. image:: https://drive.google.com/uc?id=0B7GAinAyrwFFSnNJYVZmUWE1bHM